cirello-io/runner/README.md

 typically vendor directories.

 - build*: process type name prefixed by "build" are always executed first and in order of declaration.
 On failure, they halt the initialization.

+- waitfor (in service): target hostname and port that the runner will probe before starting the service.

+- restart (in service): "always" will restart the service every time; "fail" will restart the service on failure.

 ## Installation
 `go get [-u] [-tags poll] cirello.io/runner`